IB @ Anderson HS

 All IB diploma candidates must complete coursework and take exams in six different areas of study.
 Students select three courses at the higher level (HL), which involves two years of study at the IB level, and three courses at the standard level (SL), which involves one or two years at the IB level.
 DP Curriculum and Core

 - Language acquisition - Chinese, French, German, Latin, Spanish

-- Individuals & Societies - History: Americas, Psychology, Economics
+- Individuals & Societies - History: Americas, Psychology

-- The Arts (film, music, visual arts) OR another subject from groups 2, 3, or 4.
+- The Arts (film, visual arts) OR another subject from groups 2, 3, or 4.

 IB Diploma candidates also complete three additional requirements:

-Anderson also offers students the opportunity to pursue select IB courses in lieu of the the full IB Diploma.
-Course/Certificate students must complete all coursework and exams for at least two higher level IB courses taken over the junior and senior years.
+Anderson also offers students who live in the Anderson attendance boundaries the opportunity to pursue select IB courses in lieu of the the full IB Diploma.
+Select Course (certificate) students must complete all coursework and exams for at least two higher level IB courses taken over the junior and senior years.
 These students are also eligible to complete standard level IB courses in their senior year.
 The IB Course student does not complete the extended essay or the CAS requirement, nor are they allowed to take the TOK class.